Boris Schommers: Later career

 On 19 September 2019, Schommers was appointed as manager of 3.
 Liga team 1.
 FC Kaiserslautern.
 He replaced Sascha Hildmann, who had been sacked after Kaiserslautern was only placed 14th with nine points after eight matchdays.
 He was sacked on 29 September 2020.

 After one year at 1.
 FC Düren, he moved to MSV Duisburg.
 He was sacked on 23 April 2024.

+From 28 October 2025, he took over as head coach of the Regionalliga club Sportfreunde Siegen, succeeding Thorsten Nehrbauer.

+On 9 August 2026 was dismissed Boris Scommer.